opencv/opencv/modules/imgproc/doc/feature_detection.rst

     :param stn: For the multi-scale Hough transform, it is a divisor for the distance resolution  ``theta`` .

 The function implements the standard or standard multi-scale Hough transform algorithm for line detection.
-See :cpp:func:`HoughLinesP` for the code example.
+See :ocv:func:`HoughLinesP` for the code example.

 .. index:: HoughLinesP

 HoughLinesP
 -----------

-.. cpp:function:: void HoughLinesP( InputArray image, OutputArray lines, double rho, double theta, int threshold, double minLineLength=0, double maxLineGap=0 )
+.. ocv:function:: void HoughLinesP( InputArray image, OutputArray lines, double rho, double theta, int threshold, double minLineLength=0, double maxLineGap=0 )

     Finds line segments in a binary image using the probabilistic Hough transform.